Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Objectively all this is possible, and it is not too late to do it.
 If it were done then in 10 to 20 years time Saudi Arabia would be transformed vastly for the better.

 Muhammad bin Salman is proposing none of these things.
-On the contrary, he is planning to do the diametric opposite: increase spending even further and even faster by committing to a grandiose and unrealistic industrialisation programme whilst increasing Saudi Arabia’s already bloated defence budget (the third highest in the world) even further by increasing military spending to stratospheric levels.
+On the contrary, he is planning to do the diametric opposite to them: increase spending even further and even faster by committing to a grandiose and unrealistic industrialisation programme whilst increasing Saudi Arabia’s already bloated defence budget (reputedly the third biggest in the world) even further by increasing military spending to stratospheric levels.

 At the same time he is doubling down on Saudi Arabia’s self-destructive feud with Iran – a far more powerful country than Saudi Arabia is or can ever be – whilst increasing the Kingdom’s already excessive foreign policy commitments even more.